-The pre-kindergarten curriculum is carefully designed to support and enhance the social, emotional, physical, and intellectual development of young children through active learning and collaborative problem solving.
-There is so much to learn in this first important year of DCD and there are several factors that come together to make the pre-kindergarten program an exceptional learning environment for four- and five-year-olds.
+The pre-Kindergarten curriculum is carefully designed to support and enhance the social, emotional, physical, and intellectual development of young children through active learning and collaborative problem solving.
+There is so much to learn in this first important year of DCD and there are several factors that come together to make the pre-Kindergarten program an exceptional learning environment for four- and five-year-olds.

-Structure and routine are key ingredients for success in pre-kindergarten, and our children thrive on having both a sense of control as well as independence in their learning environment.
-The pre-kindergarten program is well organized, and expectations are clear so that our students gain self-confidence as they navigate their way through the day.
-As a result, the classroom is calm, the children are happier, and the learning environment is productive.
-Our students feel great pride in being self-sufficient, independent problem solvers in their classroom.
+Structure and routine are key ingredients for success in pre-Kindergarten, and our children thrive on having both a sense of control as well as independence in their learning environment.
+The pre-Kindergarten program is well-organized, and expectations are clear so that our students gain self-confidence as they navigate their way through the day.
+As a result, the classroom is calm, the children are happy, and the learning environment is productive.
+Our students feel great pride in being self-sufficient, independent problem-solvers in their classroom.

-In every pre-kindergarten school day, there is plenty of time for free play, as well as time for more guided activities.
-As the children navigate the social landscape during Choice Time, they are building their repertoire of social skills; sharing, taking turns, compromising, being tolerant, having patience, and learning the give-and-take of being a member of a group.
-The children are also refining their decision-making and time-management skills.
+During each pre-Kindergarten school day, there is plenty of time for free play, as well as time for more guided activities.
+As the children navigate the social landscape during Choice Time, they are building their repertoire of social skills: sharing, taking turns, compromising, being tolerant, having patience, and learning the give-and-take approach to being a member of a group.
+The children are also developing their decision-making and time-management skills.
 The variety of play spaces appeals to all types of children and lends itself to skill and concept development.
-For example, symmetry and balance can be discovered in the block-building area, magnetism can be investigated at the Science Center, role-playing can be practiced in Dramatic Play area, and color mixing can be explored at the Art Center.
+For example, symmetry and balance can be discovered in the block-building area, magnetism can be investigated in the Science Center, role-playing can be practiced in the Dramatic Play area, and color mixing can be explored in the Art Center.

-In the pre-kindergarten program, there is an integration of content areas, along with a multi-layering of skills.
+In the pre-Kindergarten program, there is an integration of content areas, along with a multi-layering of skills.
 Reading, math, language development, art, social studies, and science are often intertwined in any given activity or innovative game.
 Concepts are not taught in isolation; rather they are woven into the program through a larger theme.
-Although themes may vary from year to year depending on class interests, the following have been time-tested favorites: Color Collection, Alphabet Collection, Multicultural People Puppets, Insects, Plants, and Seasons.
+Although themes may vary from year to year depending on class interests, the following have been time-tested favorites: Color Collection, Alphabet Collection, WorldFriend Dolls, Insects, Plants, and Oceans.